Understanding the Advanced Recipe Function of the C-more® Touch Panel

 Below the COOKIE TYPE tag we listed our various cookies: Oatmeal, Sugar, Chocolate Chip and Peanut Butter.
 (Figure 2, item B) These names are static text and are not associated with any tags.
 When an operator selects and loads one of the cookie recipes (item B), the cookie name is loaded into the COOKIE TYPE tag (item A), which can be displayed on the C-more panel, or used for control or logging data in the PLC or panel.

-Next we added the ingredient tags: Flour(Cups), Sugar(Cups), Eggs(Qty), Walnuts(Cups), etc. (Figure 2, item C).
-The ingredients are the destination tags where the values from the recipes are loaded.
+Next we added the ingredient tags: Flour(Cups), Sugar(Cups), Eggs(Qty), and Walnuts(Cups) (Figure 2, item C).
+The ingredients are the destination tags where the values from the recipe are loaded.
 These are entered in the green cells at the top of each column.
 They can be Tag Names that were previously created in the Tag name Database, or a new Tag Name can be created by simply entering the desired Tag Name in a cell and a dialog box will open for configuration.

 Since different cookie recipes typically call for different quantities of ingredients, we needed to list how many units of each ingredient are used for each cookie type.
 By right-clicking on a cell in one of the ingredient columns we can select the cell type as a value or a tag (Figure 2, item D).
 If selecting a value type cell, we enter a number that is within the range of the data format, such as BCD, decimal, etc. If a sugar cookie uses 12 cups of flour, we enter 12 in the flour cell for the sugar cookie recipe.
 The values will be written to the ingredient destination tags when an operator selects a cookie type and presses the LOAD button.